meeki007/FoundryVTT-Server-HowTo/README.md

 <br>
 <b>Shadoghast</b> - TOS Loop issue - Big help by walking through it step by step with me working out the details to create a Nuclear_option to wipe the server of foundryvtt and then install a fresh version.

+### If you already used this guide to install a server and you are having issues when upgrading from one foundry version to another .....
+Please see section UPGRADE-NOTES .
+Here I will couver fixes needed to move foward.
+If this is your first install of the server howto just follow the directions as normal, step by step.

 ## Table of Contents
 * [Introduction](#Introduction)